RoSchmi/Esp32_SinricPro_FritzDect_Switch_PowerReader/README.md

 https://github.com/RoSchmi/Esp32_SinricPro_FritzDect_Controller

 ### What is Sinric Pro?
-Sinric Pro is an internet based ecosystem mainly consisting of a cloud service, Phone Apps and SDKs to run connected applications on different microcontrollers and mini computers (like Esp32, Arduino, Raspberry Pi) Smart home systems like Alexa or Google Home can be integrated.
+Sinric Pro is an internet based ecosystem mainly consisting of a of an internet portal, a cloud service, mobile Apps and SDKs to run connected applications on different microcontrollers and mini computers (like Esp32, Arduino, Raspberry Pi) Smart home systems like Alexa or Google Home can be integrated.